AdElisium/fund/trading.md

 Create an index with top 10 coins based on ...

-Using [fuzzy logic](https://medium.com/@abdulazizalghannami/modeling-trading-decisions-using-fuzzy-logic-ff21c431b961) to build strategies
+Using [fuzzy logic](https://medium.com/@abdulazizalghannami/modeling-trading-decisions-using-fuzzy-logic-ff21c431b961) to build strategies.

-Martingale with stop loss
+Martingale with stop loss.

 ---
 ### Crypto